 • Physical state, melting and boiling point, retention factor, polarization rotation constant

 For each crystalline product, indicate the range of melting points together with the solvent used during recrystallization, and for liquid products, the boiling point.
 Relevant literature data must be provided for the substances described previously.
-In the case of TLC, the retention factor (Rf), calculated according to the standard method and with a value less than one, as well as the eluent and the imaging method are indicated.
+In the case of TLC, the retention factor (Rf), calculated according to the standard method and with a value less than one, as well as the eluent and the imaging method should be indicated.
 To describe the HPLC / HPLC assay data, the retention time (tR) and column type should also be indicated.
 To characterize the optically active substances, give the data of polarimetric analysis (the value of the specific rotation of the plane of polarization ? and the concentration of the measured solution).

 Pale yellow oil; TLC (hexane/EtOAc 4:6, KMnO4-stain) Rf 0.28;